erdev0603/disney-test/readme.md

 In this test project, I used springboot and wiremock.

 ### Run wiremock server
-Wire mock server resources are in `src/main/resource/mock-server`.
+Wire mock server resources are in `mock-server`.
 In this directory, can execute `java -jar wiremock-standalone-2.27.0.jar -port=9000` to run mock service.
 It will run on `9000` port.